Best pianist: 21 awesome magicians of the keyboard, ranked

 But Cortot’s reputation has been sullied by two unfortunate issues.
 First, his tally of wrong notes is uncomfortably high for those reared in our phonographically disinfected age.
 Secondly, during World War II he held a position as High Commissioner of the Fine Arts in the Vichy government.

-Aside from the wrong notes, his technique was prodigious, especially in the vital quality of fine, beautiful tone production.
+Aside from the wrong notes, Alfred Cortot's technique was prodigious, especially in the vital quality of fine, beautiful tone production.
 When you listen to him, whether in Chopin or Schubert, Beethoven or Fauré, you hear not just a piece of music, but a private opera of the soul.

 4. Sviatoslav Richter (1915-97), Russian